Carrieww/carrieww.github.io/_posts/2022-08-13-Paper read "Paper read "ARES - Locally Adaptive Reconstruction-based Anomaly Scoring"".md

 The distribution $P$ need not be normalized.
 As LOF is an unnormalized score which is similarly locally adaptive, this paper uses LOF in experiments to calculate local density score.

-Hence, the overall anomaly score for sample $x$ is;
+Hence, the overall anomaly score for sample $x$ is：

 $$s(x)=r(x)+\alpha d(x)$$

 where $\alpha$ is used to balance the relative magnitudes of the two scores.